 Highlights: Visit fatehpur Sikri and Bharatpur Bird Sanctuary.

-On day 23, you will be taken to Delhi to board your flight.
+On the final day you will be taken to Delhi to board your flight.
 As most of the flights depart after midnight, the accommodation will not be included in Delhi.
 Depart for your return journey.

 End of your Rajasthan Travel Packages.